pyrmont/churlish/README.md

 Churlish is a pure Janet library for calling out to `curl`, the CLI tool.

+> :warning: **Warning:** Churlish only supports simple GET requests at present.

 ## Rationale

-Janet rocks and I want to use it for processing the results of web requests.
-The problem is it's 2025 and every request I want to make needs HTTPS.
-Janet doesn't support secure network requests out of the box and I want a zero-dependency solution.
+You want to make an HTTP request with Janet.
+The problem is that every URL you want to reach requires the call to go over HTTPS and Janet doesn't support secure network requests out of the box.
+What to do?

-Just use `curl`, right?
-Janet has excellent facilities for spawning processes and piping output and since it is 2025 everyone has `curl`.
-But there's a
-problem: I can never remember whether `(os/pipe)` returns the write end first or the read end first.

-OK, so that's not the real problem (although I can never remember that).
-The real problem is that if I call out to `curl`, all I get back is a giant string of text.
-I'm using a Lisp: I want structured data!
+You could use a wrapper around `libcurl` but now you need to compile your code and make sure you have the appropriate `libcurl` development package for your system.
+But your system almost certainly has `curl` already.
+Janet has excellent support for calling out to external executables.
+Can't we just do that?

 Enter Churlish.
-It takes care of remembering how to use `(os/execute)`, how to use `(os/pipe)` and how to parse an HTTP response.
-You get a simple API that works like you'd expect.
-Or at least you will.
-At present, Churlish only supports simple GET requests but more features are on their way!
+Churlish presents a simple API that works the way you'd expect.
+You give it a URL, it gives you back the HTTP request as structured data!

 ## Library